Vic0th/Vic0th/README.md

 I code in C, C#, Java, Python, PHP, JavaScript.
-I also program Arduino boards and make games in Unity
+I also program Arduino boards and develop games with Unity